Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nsd.md

     </privileges>
     ```

-2. To make your application visible in the Tizen Store only for devices that support the DNS-SD and SSDP protocols, the application must specify the following features in the `tizen-manifest.xml` file:
+2. To make your application visible in Tizen Store only for devices that support the DNS-SD and SSDP protocols, the application must specify the following features in the `tizen-manifest.xml` file:

     ```
     <feature name="http://tizen.org/feature/network.service_discovery.dnssd"/>